semakosa/tangut-tools/docs/index.markdown

 ## Overview

-This repository will contain the following components, once they are cleaned up for public release:
+This repository contains the following components:

-*   ~~**Finite State Conversion Library:**~~  A library for converting between different Latin-script Tangut transcription (reconstruction) systems.~~
+*   **TgtOrtho - Tangut Orthography Library:** A Python library based on finite state transducers (FSTs) for processing different Latin-script Tangut transcription (reconstruction) systems and their corresponding phonological representations.
+[Source code available here](https://github.com/semakosa/tangut-tools/tree/main/tgtortho).
-*   ~~**Proof-of-Concept Phonological Reconstruction Tool:**~~ An experimental tool for interpretable and transparent reconstruction of Tangut phonology based on the internal structure of *Sea of Characters*.~~
 *   **"Tangut Tool" GUI (Python/GTK4):** A prototype graphical user interface for dynamic transcription and glossing of Tangut text.
 [Source code available here](https://github.com/semakosa/tangut-tools/tree/main/tangut-tool).
+*   ~~**Proof-of-Concept Phonological Reconstruction Tool:**~~ An experimental tool for interpretable and transparent reconstruction of Tangut phonology based on the internal structure of *Sea of Characters*.~~

 # <a name="chinese"></a> 西夏文研究工具